 Barbanarama

-Besides having the coolest name in Chueca, this bar is the place if you like twinks and pure unapologetic cheese.
-It takes a RuPaul Drag Race theme and runs with it because as well as having cardboard cutouts of the most famous drag queens on its walls, it also has regular showings of the popular show on its screens.
-These showings get packed, but the atmosphere rivals that of any football game – with the crowd cheering and booing the queens as they battle it out during lip syncs.
-On a regular night Barbanarama is just plain old gay fun, drawing a younger crowd looking to get a few drinks in them before moving on to a club.
+Besides having the coolest name in Chueca, this bar is the place to be if you like twinks and pure unapologetic cheese.
+It takes a RuPaul’s Drag Race theme and runs with it.
+Not only does it feature cardboard cutouts of the most famous drag queens on its walls, but it also hosts regular showings of the popular show on its screens.
+These showings get packed, and the atmosphere rivals that of any football game—with the crowd cheering and booing the queens as they battle it out during lip syncs.
+On a regular night, Barbanarama is just good old-fashioned gay fun, drawing a younger crowd looking to get a few drinks in before heading to a club.

 Rik’s

-Are you in Chueca, it’s 1 am and you don’t want to go clubbing but want to go dancing till 4am?
+Are you in Chueca, it’s 1 a.m., and you don’t want to go clubbing but still want to dance until 4 a.m.?
 Then Rik’s is your best bet.
-It’s big enough to dance the line between bar and club, having a large enough dancefloor to enjoy the mix of pop hits played by its host DJs most nights of the week.
-The popular bar is designed and inspired by Casablanca giving it a chic look, but it is far from pretentious.
-Rik’s is also where men of all ages hang out and the generations bond over a mutual love of cheap drinks and cheesy music.
-Be warned as there is often a one in one out queue if you arrive late and there’s a small entrance fee including either two beers or a spirit mixer.
+It’s big enough to straddle the line between bar and club, with a large enough dance floor to enjoy the mix of pop hits played by its host DJs most nights of the week.
+The popular bar is designed and inspired by Casablanca, giving it a chic look, but it is far from pretentious.
+Rik’s is also where men of all ages hang out, and generations bond over a mutual love of cheap drinks and cheesy music.
+Be warned, as there is often a one-in, one-out queue if you arrive late, and there’s a small entrance fee that includes either two beers or a spirit mixer.

 Image credit: Rik's